 The SPF redirect modifier is a lesser known feature of SPF that may cause some confusion about its intended use.

 In this article we'll dive into SPF redirect, when (not) to use it and how to avoid common pitfalls with it.

 Flattening SPF records supposedly optimizes SPF, but often causes more problems than it intends to improve.

 In this article we discus why you should not flatten SPF and what methods you should use instead to improve email deliverability.

-Mailhardener now has full support for MTA-STS and TLS-reporting (TLS-RPT).
+Mailhardener now has full support for MTA-STS and SMTP TLS reporting.